bkil/static-wonders.ssi/info-htaccess-ssi/README.md

 * Or even one level above that to a special subfolder visible through via FTP.
 * If that still doesn't help, you may not have permission to run user uploaded cgi at all.
 Consider politely asking your host to enable CGI.

+## File creation debug

+Can your CGI not create files?

+* The parent directory must be made writable by the user running the web server (or by everybody).
+* Ensure that the full path leading towards this file is also at least readable (listable) by the same.

+## File modification debug

+Can your CGI not change the contents of existing files?

+* The file must be made writable by the user running the web server (or by everybody).
+* Ensure that the full path leading towards this file is also at least readable (listable) by the same.

 ## .htaccess debug

 Does your .htaccess rules seem to have no effect?